codeforkansascity/tagging-tracker-alt-apps/DEVLOG.md

 I'll have to look at the old ToDo lists/problems I noted in the repo

+### 04/26/2021
+Going to make PNGs of the SVGS sucks but whatever...
+I tried to get the SVG stuff to work but soy tonto.
+Then I'll do the base layout for the search-type top navbar.

 ### 04/25/2021
 Slow progress... took up a new side job... will start to get going, hard starting from scratch.